Georgetown Name Usage and Vendor PR Guidelines

-Georgetown does not provide endorsements of products or vendors or contribute to vendor case studies.
-Upon approval from the Office of Communications, a vendor may utilize Georgetown’s name in a text list of customers or clients, or in a work portfolio.
-Any logo or likeness usage must be approved by the Georgetown Visual Identity Group.
+Georgetown does not provide endorsements of products or vendors or contribute to vendor case studies unless a corporate sponsorship agreement has been entered into with the Office of the Chief Commercial Officer.
+In the absence of a corporate sponsorship agreement with the Office of the Chief Commercial Officer, or explicit written permission from the relevant Executive Vice President, and upon approval by the Office of Communications, a vendor may utilize Georgetown’s name in a text list of customers or clients, in a work portfolio, or on a list of project references.

 Filming on Georgetown University’s Campus